 In order to make the plateau shorter and the breakthrough sooner, the best thing is to ask quality questions such as:

 Am I learning things in the right order?

 Are there any weaknesses that are holding my strengths back?

 Do I need a teacher (or change the teacher)?

 Are the items that I’m practicing in line with my goals?

 The answer to these questions (and other relevant questions you will come up with) will lead you to make better decisions, improve faster and get out of the plateau sooner.

 Conclusion: Reap the rewards

-In the beginning of this article I told you learning the guitar is a long term game.
+At the beginning of this article, I told you learning the guitar is a long-term game.